influxdata/docs-v2/content/flux/v0.x/join-data/_index.md

 ## Troubleshoot join operations

-For information unexpected behaviors and errors when using the `join` package, see [Troubleshoot join operations](/flux/v0.x/join-data/troubleshoot-joins/).
+For information about unexpected behaviors and errors when using the `join` package, see [Troubleshoot join operations](/flux/v0.x/join-data/troubleshoot-joins/).